bgoonz/Lambda-Resource-Static-Assets/1-projects/_Pet-prac-projects/extra/6-space-game/3-moving-elements-around/README.md

   }
 };

-window.addEventListener('keydown', onKeyDown);
+window.addEventListener("keydown", onKeyDown);
 ```

-The above code will ensure that arrow-keys and the space key have their *default* behavior shut off.
-The *shut-off* mechanism happens when we call `e.preventDefault()`.
+The above code will ensure that arrow-keys and the space key have their _default_ behavior shut off.
+The _shut-off_ mechanism happens when we call `e.preventDefault()`.

 ## Game induced movement